 As a vehicle gets older, it depreciates in value and the more miles it has on the clock, the greater that depreciation.
 So when you take on a lease agreement on a car or van, you agree to a set mileage allowance over the period of the lease with a cost built into your monthly cost agreement - the more the mileage allowance, the greater the cost.

-The annual mileage allowance is there so that the finance company funding your lease car can estimate a resale value on the car once the lease period is over.
-They are 'lending you a car' and you agree to look after it in all ways before returning it.
+The annual mileage allowance is there so that the finance company funding your lease vehicle can estimate a resale value on the car or van once the lease period is over.
+But what happens if you go over that mileage agreement?
+This is when excess mileage charges come into play.